SteveGilham/altcover/README.md

 ## Why altcover?
 As the name suggests, it's an alternative coverage approach.
 Rather than working by hooking the .net profiling API at run-time, it works by weaving the same sort of extra IL into the assemblies of interest ahead of execution.
 This means that it should work pretty much everywhere, so long as the executing process has write access to the results file.

 In particular, this approach supports Mono, as long as suitable `.mdb` (or `.pdb`, in recent versions) symbols are available.
 One major limitation here is that the `.mdb` format only stores the start location in the source of any code sequence point, and not the end; consequently any nicely coloured reports that take that information into account may show a bit strangely.

-Another limitation with Mono, at least as experienced using FAKE to build projects under Mono on Linux in the travis-ci build, is that F# projects seem to generate no symbols, even when C# projects do -- and without symbols, such assemblies cannot be instrumented.
+**Note** that under Mono on non-Windows platforms the default values of `--debug:full` or `--debug:pdbonly` generate no symbols from F# projects -- and without symbols, such assemblies cannot be instrumented.
+Unlike with C# projects, where the substitution appears to be automatic, to use the necessary `--debug:portable` option involves explicitly hand editing the old-school `.fsproj` file to have `<DebugType>portable</DebugType>`.

 ## Continuous Integration